datavorous/GrudgePixel/README.md

 ## Download

 For more information and to download GrudgePixel, visit this [page](https://datavorous.github.io/GrudgePixel/).
+**NOTE:** This is not a virus.
+Check [here](https://www.virustotal.com/gui/file/f9045baa01ebd5227785c104dea1051a42ce1cc2da9b7576ba72b696aaac147b).
+If your system doesnt allow it, build from source, follow the raylib website.

 ## User Manual
 Please check out the manual [here](https://datavorous.github.io/GrudgePixel/#manual).